CountCrypt: Quantum Cryptography between QCMA and PP: Introduction

-\paragraph*{An oracle relative to which QCCC KE exist and $\mathbf{BQP}=\mathbf{QCMA}$.} The key idea behind this oracle is that it functions as idealized KE, but where the internal state is forced to be quantum.
-As a toy example, consider the simple idealized KE protocol defined as follows. \begin{enumerate} \item Let $F:\{0,1\}^\secpa\times \{0,1\}^\secpa\to \{0,1\}$ be a random function accessible only to Alice and Bob. \item Alice chooses $x$ and sends $x$ to Bob. \item Bob chooses $y$ and sends $y$ to Alice. \item Alice and Bob both output $F(x,y)$. \end{enumerate} Note that this protocol is secure against any adversary who does not have access to $F$.
-This is because just given $x$ and $y$, the adversary has no way to compute $F(x,y)$.
+\paragraph*{Oracle relative to which QCCC NIKE exist and $\mathbf{BQP}=\mathbf{QCMA}$.} The key idea behind this oracle is that it functions as an idealized NIKE, but where the internal state is forced to be quantum.
+As a toy example, consider the simple idealized NIKE protocol defined as follows.\footnote{Although we can actually construct multiparty NIKE, here for simplicity we explain the two-party case.
+The multiparty case is similar.} \begin{enumerate} \item Let $\RO:\{0,1\}^\secpa\times \{0,1\}^\secpa\to \{0,1\}^\secpa$ be a random function accessible only to Alice and Bob. \item Alice chooses $x$ and sends $x$ to Bob. \item Bob chooses $y$ and sends $y$ to Alice. \item Alice and Bob both output $\RO(x,y)$. \end{enumerate} Note that this protocol is secure against any adversary who does not have access to $\RO$.
+This is because just given $x$ and $y$, the adversary has no way to compute $\RO(x,y)$.

-In order to define an oracle under which this KE protocol is secure, we need an oracle which allows Alice and Bob to query $F(x,y)$, while other parties cannot.
+In order to define an oracle relative to which this NIKE protocol is secure, we need an oracle which allows Alice and Bob to query $\RO(x,y)$, while other parties cannot.
 To do this, we associate to each $x$ and $y$ a quantum key $\ket{\phi_x}$ and $\ket{\phi_y}$.
 We then guarantee that the only way for a party to compute $\ket{\phi_x}$ is if it chose $x$ itself.
-We mandate that in order to query $F(x,y)$, a party must have access to either $\ket{\phi_x}$ or $\ket{\phi_y}$.
+We mandate that in order to query $\RO(x,y)$, a party must have access to either $\ket{\phi_x}$ or $\ket{\phi_y}$.